fulmicoton/readymade/doc/index.md

 ReadyMade makes it easier for webdevelopers and designers to work with assets that requires compilation : CoffeeScript, Less css, Sass, Stylus, Uglify, markdown ... and obviously all of your static files that don't require compilation (images, css, js, etc.).

+I can work as a standalone serve or integrate with ExpressJS.